lastwall-public/lastwall-risc-node/README.md

 ## Decrypt Snapshot

+An encrypted snapshot is obtained by the client browser by running the asynchronous RISC javascript.
+This encrypted blob (which is just a string) must be passed to your server somehow (typically via hidden form submission).
+Only your server can decrypt it, using your API secret.

 ```
-// encr_snapshot is the Lastwall encrypted snapshot.
-It will typically submitted via a form
+// encr_snapshot is the Lastwall encrypted snapshot
 var result = RiscAccessor.decryptSnapshot(encr_snapshot);
 if (result)
 {